liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 For most ticketing processes, it is not guaranteed that every ticket will be selected for fixing.
 If the issue was due to a silly user error, there is no reason to change the product.
 In this case, the developer will resolve the ticket indicating that she will not apply any fix.
-Regardless we'll have the developer fill out an online a Dynamic Data List (DDL) form to kick off processing a workflow for each of her tickets.
+Regardless, we'll have the developer fill out an online Dynamic Data List (DDL) form to kick off processing a workflow for each of her tickets.
 Once the workflow is invoked, its associated DDL record is accessible from our workflow's context.
 Let's use a condition node to handle the ticket based on the DDL record.